makostadima/r-novice-intermediate-cambridge-june2015/02-data-structures-part1.md

 #### Lists

 If you want to combine different types of data, you will need to use lists.
-Lists act as containers, and can contain any type of data structure, even themselves!
+Lists act as containers for any type of data structure, even themselves!

-Lists can be created using `list` or coerced from other objects using `as.list()`:
+Lists can be created using the function `list` or coerced from other objects using `as.list()`:

 ~~~{.r}